brunorsantos/learn-kubernetes/01-basics.md

 ### Services

- Logical bridge between the "mortal" pods and other services or end-users. kubeclt expose create a service.
+Logical bridge between the "mortal" pods and other services or end-users. kubeclt expose command create a service.
 When creating a service you choose a pod by the label and inform the port of this pod you want to wrap ( by name of the port defined on the pod)
 When creating a service you need to define a port to be exposed with a type.
 The NodePort type can be acessed externaly